hirosystems/stacks-devnet-api/README.md

     "bitcoin_chain_tip": 116
 }
 ```
  - `GET/POST localhost:8477/api/v1/network/<network-id>/stacks-node/*` - Forwards `*` to the underlying stacks node pod of the devnet.
+If not all devnet assets exist for the given namespace, a 404 error will be returned.
  - `GET/POST localhost:8477/api/v1/network/<network-id>/bitcoin-node/*` - Forwards `*` to the underlying bitcoin node pod of the devnet.
+If not all devnet assets exist for the given namespace, a 404 error will be returned.
 - `GET/POST localhost:8477/api/v1/network/<network-id>/stacks-api/*` - Forwards `*` to the underlying stacks api pod of the devnet.
+If not all devnet assets exist for the given namespace, a 404 error will be returned.

 ## Bugs and feature requests